vimpostor/vim-tpipeline/.github/CONTRIBUTING.md

 Here are a few guidelines to help you get started:

 ### Code Guidelines
 - If you add a new option, document it in the vim help file.
 Documenting it in the `README.md` is NOT sufficient (and not even needed for most options).
 Take a look at `doc/tpipeline.txt` and document in a similar style.
-You can generate a help tag later with `:helptags ALL`.
+You can generate a help tag later with `scripts/gen-helptags.sh`.
 - Never change basic vim options (for example `:h fillchars`) just because they make more sense for you.
 Plugins should never overwrite unrelated settings.
 - Only add comments if they bring extra info to the table, don't just reiterate obvious code
 - Often good variable names are much more worth than comments